web3wes/svt-takehome-table/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This purpose of this app to display the current location and battery life of SVT devices.
+This purpose of this app is to display the current location and battery life of SVT devices.

 ## Getting Started 🚀